Docker® container endpoints

 can point Mutagen to the unshimmed executables to avoid this breakage by setting

-environment variable.
+the MUTAGEN_DOCKER_PATH environment variable.
 This setting should look like:

 MUTAGEN_DOCKER_PATH=C:\ProgramData\chocolatey\lib\docker-cli\tools